 Welcome!

 My name is Junyi Chen.
 I am currently a third-year master’s student at Shanghai Jiao Tong University, affiliated with the Center for Future Media & Human-Machine Communication in the School of Media and Communication, and advised by Prof. Yi Mou.
-My research centers on human–machine communication and examines how do people make judgments about what is trustworthy, meaningful, and worth relying on in AI-mediated environments.
+My research centers on human–machine communication and examines AI persuasion, human-computer interaction, and broader media effects from social, political, and cultural perspectives.
 My work has been published in leading SSCI journals such as Technology in Society and Journal of Information Technology & Politics.

 Outside academia, I am an avid live music enthusiast.
 Since 2023, I have attended around 60 live music shows.
 Tanya Chua is my favorite singer from Singapore, which is also the origin of my English name.